tonytonyjan/crypto_flora/README.md

 # CryptoFlora

-A beautiful web-based tool that visualizes SHA-256 hashes as unique botanical art using polar coordinates.
+A beautiful web-based tool that visualizes SHA-256 hashes as unique botanical art using rose curves.

 ## Screenshot